Investing Tips For Beginners & Investment Hacks To Bring The Pro Investor Out Of You!

 Rebalance Investments At Least Annually

 Once or twice per year check to see if your asset allocation to the stock market is at the target you just determined.
 Then, rebalance to get back on target.
+Rebalancing is an important part of many investment strategies.

 Buy or sell to get back to the target allocation to stocks.
 This investment hack will force you to buy low and sell high.